Housing Stability Policy and Strategic Investments (HPS)

 From 2012 to 2015, the Training Centre continued to participate on the Core Curriculum Training Project Advisory Committee through RENT and EYET working on maintaining a housing help training model to establish a set of core competencies which will provide the basis of competency for housing workers across the sector.

-In 2016/2017, THTC and EYET Partnered in the delivery of the Housing Help Services Certificate Program for the Housing Help sector.
-Currently coordinating a fourth cycle of the certificate program which has been made available to the broader housing community.
+In 2018/2019, THTC and EYET continued to partner in the delivery of the Housing Help Services Certificate Program for the Housing Help sector.
+Currently coordinating another cycle of the certificate program which has been made available to the broader housing community.

 The Toronto Shelter Network (TSN)